Katherine Copeland MBE

 Rio 2016 Olympiad: 2013 - 2016

-Kat has been selected to compete in the lightweight women's double scull with Imogen Walsh throughout the 2014 Season.
+Kat raced in the lightweight women's double scull with Imogen Walsh throughout the 2014 Season.
 The duo first came together for the European Championships in Belgrade where, on her return to International competition after a year out, Kat won a bronze medal.
 At the second World Cup in Aiguebelette Kat returned to winning ways and after an exciting race won gold ahead of GBR2.
 Kat and Imogen Walsh went on to retain their gold at the final World Cup in Lucerne.
 At the World Rowing Championships in Amsterdam Kat and Imogen were strong medal contenders after winning their heat to qualify directly for the semi-finals.
 Unfortunately in their semi they lost out in a rush of four boats to the line, narrowly missing out on an A Final place.
 In the B Final they dominated their field, winning by clear water in a World's Best Time, albeit not for long, as this was broken again by a small margin in the A Final.

 Following her success in London, Kat decided to take a “gap year” from rowing and did not trial for selection for the 2013 season.

 At the 2012 GB Rowing Team Senior Trials Kat came 1st in the lightweight women's single scull.
 Throughout the 2012 season, Kat raced in the lightweight women's double scull with Sophie Hosking.
 They won a silver medal at Belgrade World Cup and placed 5th and 4th in the second and third regattas in the series.
 At the 2012 Olympic Games in London the duo won their final by over 2 seconds to become Olympic Champions and were awarded MBEs in the 2013 New Year Honours list.